 Analyzing SPDR Dow Jones Industrial Average ETF's Unusual Options Activity

-On Friday, shares of SPDR Dow Jones Industrial Average ETF (NYSE:DIA) saw unusual options activity.
-After the option alert, the stock price moved up to $348.63.
+On Thursday, shares of SPDR Dow Jones Industrial Average ETF (NYSE:DIA) saw unusual options activity.
+After the option alert, the stock price moved down to $349.27.

 - Option Type: TRADE